 The Science Party would like to see Australia play host to or aid research into new nuclear reactor designs that can be used for energy generation.
 Please also see our energy policy, including Renewable Energy and Nuclear Energy Research Reactors.

-4.1: The Science Party has a policy of maintaining the existing facilities at the Open Pool Australian Lightwater reactor (OPAL).
+4.1: The Science Party has a policy of maintaining the existing facilities at the Open Pool Australian Lightwater reactor (OPAL; the Lucas Heights reactor).

 Nuclear reactors represent a unique environmental challenge, as nuclear reactors produce byproducts that are potentially harmful over long periods.
 Despite this, nuclear reactors play an important role in modern energy production, medicine and research.

-OPAL (otherwise known as the Lucas Heights reactor) provides isotopes necessary for nuclear medicine for those in Australia, as well as many countries in the South Pacific.
+OPAL provides isotopes necessary for nuclear medicine for Australia and many countries in the South Pacific.
 It also provides an important facility for nuclear research.
 The Science Party has an explicit policy of maintaining existing facilities at OPAL.
 If the need arises for an extension of nuclear research capabilities and medical isotope production, a new reactor could possibly be built in Western Australia to better provide medical isotopes for those living in western and central Australia.